k-attila98/bme-building-generator/README.md

 This project is a standalone building generator program based off of the previous semester's Szajberpank 2076 building generator.

-The aim is to generate .bj files with valid meshes.
+The aim is to generate .obj files with valid meshes.
 These meshes shall be used to import into Unity to populate a procedurally generated city.